The Conservation, Restoration, and Repair of Stringed Instruments and Their Bows

 Archetype Publications

-The Conservation, Restoration, and Repair of Stringed Instruments and Their Bows is being co-published with Archetype Publications, London, UK.
+The Conservation, Restoration, and Repair of Stringed Instruments and Their Bows is co-published with Archetype Publications, London, UK.
 Archetype is an academic press recognized internationally as the leading publisher in the field of the conservation of works of art and antiquities.

 Visit Archetype's website.